 The 2011 California winegrape harvest was lighter and later than normal with flavors developing at lower sugar levels, giving winemakers the opportunity to make flavorful, elegant wines.
 A wet winter and spring delayed bloom and hindered fruit set, which decreased overall crop load.
 A generally cool summer prolonged the growing season and harvest started late in most areas.

 The 2011 Extra Brut leads with complex aromas of baked pear, cinnamon toast, lime meringue, toasted almond and toffee apple, all underpinned by a citrusy vibrancy.
 On the palate crisp acidity and a mandarin tanginess are balanced by the rich complexity of vanilla wafer, fresh honeycomb, creamy marzipan and peach cobbler.
 A wonderful interplay of tension and power leads to a long and clean finish.- Winemakers Sean Thompson and Hugh Davies

 A bold well-aged aroma and nutty smoky flavors make this full-bodied wine noteworthy and complex.
 The extra brut designation means it's drier than a typical brut, having only 4.5 g/L residual sugar, and making it the driest sparkling wine Schramsberg has ever released.
 Woody spicy peppery nuances mingle with dried-apple and toasted walnut flavors, leaving a lingering smoky finish.- Wine Enthusiast (June 2019)

-Sparkling, steely and graceful, with delicately complex apple, lemon verbena and stony mineral accents that dance effortlessly on the long finish.- Wine Spectator Insider (February 2019)
+Steely and graceful, with delicately complex apple, lemon verbena and stony mineral accents that dance effortlessly on the long finish.- Wine Spectator (May 2019)